avo-hq/docs.avohq.io/docs/2.0/customization.md

 ## Mount Avo under a nested path

-You may need to mount Avo under a nested path; something like `/uk/admin`.
-To do that there are a few things you need to consider.
+You may need to mount Avo under a nested path, something like `/uk/admin`.
+In order to do that, you need to consider a few things.

 1. Move the engine mount point below any route for custom tools.